Carnival in Barranquilla

 And small -mini- palcos like this one:

-• When purchasing, check what exactly is included with your ticket.
+• When purchasing your ticket, check what exactly is included with your ticket.
 Seats are not reserved, so you should arrive early anyway for a good spot.
 You are not allowed to bring your own food to the palcos.

 • If you prefer not to buy tickets online, you can also buy tickets locally, but keep in mind that last minute prices are higher.
 Beware of fake tickets offered on the street.
 Hotels sometimes also have some tickets available at the last minute